kodcapsule/Kubernetes-End-to-End-project-on-EKS/README.md

 ```
 ![Deployment](./images/deployment.png)

-### check that the pods have been created successfully
+### Check that the all the resources have been created successfully
 **Pods**
 Command
 ```bash